 There are about as many reasons to sign yourself up for a wine club subscription as there are reasons to drink wine.
-Deciding what type of wine club to join and then which specific wine club(or clubs, if your budget allows) to purchase can be a daunting, but ultimately rewarding experience.
-This guide will help you through the process.
+Deciding what type of wine club is right for you and then which specific wine club(s) to join is a fairly simple process.
+This guide outlines the steps you should take.

 This depends largely on what type of wine drinker you are.